June 06, 2024

 Steel Wind was rescued from the US Government by Blaze in Ghost Rider/Blaze: Spirits of Vengeance (1992) # 20.

 It is possible that the "Witch Woman" working with Centurious was intended to be Linda Littletrees, the original Witch Woman.
-This is now an impossibility, since Linda herself appeared only a few months later in the Blaze back-up story in Ghost Rider (1990) Annual # 2.
+However, Linda herself appeared only a few months later in the Blaze back-up story in Ghost Rider (1990) Annual # 2.

 Well, Spirits of Vengeance finally comes to a close with as an effective a wrap-up of plots as possible, given the amount of time Mackie had between this issue and the end of "Siege of Darkness" a few months previous.